 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

 The number of speech-language pathology licenses being issued in Illinois is steadily increasing, but it is still hardly enough to keep pace with the growing demand.
 Over the 10 years leading up to 2030 the number of SLP jobs is forecast to increase by 20%.
-Though it’s questionable if even that is enough to meet the growing demand for early intervention, school and hospital-based services.
+Even that may not be enough to meet the increasing need for early intervention, school and hospital-based SLP services.

 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

-The first major requirement for an Illinois SLP license is to complete an SLP master’s degree program through a school approved by the Illinois Department of Financial and Professional Regulation that includes 60 credits of focused study in the field of communicative disorders and a 375-hour clinical practicum.
+The first major requirement for an Illinois SLP license is to complete an SLP master’s degree program through a school approved by the Illinois Department of Financial and Professional Regulation.
+That program will have to include 60 credits of focused study in the field of communicative disorders and a 375-hour clinical practicum.

-Online graduate programs through schools accredited by the American Speech-Language-Hearing Association (ASHA), Council on Academic Accreditation (CAA) provide working professionals with the unique opportunity to earn a respected degree on their own time.
+Online graduate programs through schools accredited by the American Speech-Language-Hearing Association (ASHA) Council on Academic Accreditation (CAA) will meet that requirement.
+Remote studies give working professionals with the unique opportunity to earn a respected degree on their own timeline.
 These schools have agreements in place with clinics, schools and hospitals throughout the nation, allowing students to satisfy practicum requirements at a location close to home.

 Illinois is also home to nearly a dozen graduate degrees in communicative sciences and disorders, with many offering specializations in Speech-Language Pathology.

-Many graduate programs in communicative sciences and disorders don’t require a bachelor’s degree in the same field.
 If you hold a bachelor’s degree in the field, you have an immediate advantage going into a graduate program.
-If you don’t, you would be required to complete prerequisites on the foundations of communicative disorders and sciences as part of your program before beginning graduate-level coursework.
+If you have a different undergraduate major, however, you may be required to complete prerequisites on the foundations of communicative disorders and sciences as part of your program before beginning graduate-level coursework.

 - Basic Communication Processes